 Any material from a new source should be noted and briefly explained.

-In addition, < for Finished Product should confirm the revision of related < for the pharmaceutical substance, indicating the document number and/or title and the dates of the review period.
+In addition, APQR Report for Finished Product should confirm the revision of related APQR Report for the pharmaceutical substance, indicating the document number and/or title and the dates of the review period.

 Manufacturing